alexpetros/gov-thesis/README.md

 ## Build Instructions
 ### Requirements
-* A TeX installation
-* latexmk (likely comes with your TeX installation)
+You need a TeX installation with pdflatex, biber, and latexmk.
+If you've ever built a TeX file locally, you almost certainly have all of these.

+If you don't have one, search around.
+For OSX, `brew cask install mactex` will get you everything you need.
+Don't install the version with a GUI, because that doesn't include latexmk for some reason.

 ### Commands
 * `make` builds the thesis and outputs a `thesis.pdf` file in the top directory
 * `make open` builds the thesis and then opens the pdf for you in your preferred reader
-* `make clean` removes all the artifact files.
-Note that right now it will not remove the build artifacts if you built a chapter as a standalone
+* `make clean` removes all the artifact files from a top-level build.
+* `latexmk -C` in a subdirectory will clean up a build there if you built a single chapter.
+Will try to add this to the makefile later

 ## Notes
 ### Technical problems